kiwenlau/hadoop-cluster-docker/README.md

 #####a.
 Preparation

 - check the steps a~b of section 3：pull images and clone source code
-- you don't have to pull serf-dnsmasq but you need to pull hadoop-base, since rebuiding hadoop-master is based on hadoop-base

 #####b. rebuild hadoop-master

 ```
 ./resize-cluster.sh 5
 ```
-- It only take 1 minutes

 - you can use any interger as the parameter for resize-cluster.sh: 1, 2, 3, 4, 5, 6...

 #####c. start container
 ```
 ./start-container.sh 5
 ```
-- you can use any interger as the parameter for start-container.sh: 1, 2, 3, 4, 5, 6...
 - you'd better use the same parameter as the step b

 #####d. run the Hadoop cluster